Marketing planning can seem like a chore.

 Take a retrospective look at what marketing you have done.
 Were you happy with what you achieved or did it feel like a damp squib?
 Either rule out everything that you felt you wasted money on or take a different approach – don’t keep doing the same thing over and over again and expect a different result!
 Concentrate your efforts on where you really saw results (yes I know this is obvious advice but often forgotten!).

 Now take a look to the next 6 months.
 What is it that you are looking to achieve?
-For instance grow sales by x%, have x amount of new meetings in the diary or launch a new product/service?
+For instance grow sales by x%, have x amount of new meetings in the diary or launch a new service sector offering out into the market?
 It’s really important to button this down as your tactics you decide will help support your objectives.

 3. Remind yourself who you key target market is